How to play Backgammon?

 - The next step relates to the moving checkers.
 Know here the backgammon setup.
 Players roll the dice and keep moving the checkers.
 The game object is to move all the checkers to the home board.
 One moves in the clockwise direction on the board and the other takes the anticlockwise direction.
-Players can move from the current point their checker in sequence to a subsequent point on the board by counting the points by numbers value rolled using the dice.
-Depending on the values of the dice, players may move their checkers, and permitted to the destination point, there should be no more than one opponent’s checkers on it.
+Players can move from the current point of their checker in sequence to a subsequent point on the board by counting the points by numbers value rolled using the dice.
+Depending on the values of the dice, players may move their checkers, and be permitted to the destination point, there should be no more than one opponent’s checkers on it.
 On a single point, players may have their checkers in any number.

 For instance, rolling a 2 and 5 means they can move 7 points in one checker or two moved by 5 and 2 respectively.
-A player rolls double, means the moves are also double, so they move 1, 2, 3, or 4, maintain a 4 times total.
+A player rolls double, which means the moves are also double, so they move 1, 2, 3, or 4, maintaining a 4 times total.
 For instance, a player rolls double-5, he can move his checker by 20 points as 4×5, 2 checkers with every 10 points, 3 checkers with two in 5 points, and one in 10 points, or 4 x 5 points each.

 3. Hitting takes place when one checker is on it and the other player comes to the same point means it is a hit and sent to the board middle.